-With MyMediTravel you can browse 4 facilities offering Gastric Bypass Surgery procedures in Poland.
-The cheapest price available is $6,699, it's well worth the trip from United States!
+With MyMediTravel you can browse 5 facilities offering Gastric Bypass Surgery procedures in Poland.
+The cheapest price available is $5,700 - what are you waiting for?

 Gastric bypass is a type of bariatric surgery (weight loss surgery) used to help people with morbid obesity lose significant weight.
 The procedure reduces the size of your stomach, so you cannot eat as much as you used to.
 It also reroutes, or bypasses, most part of your digestive system, so your body does not absorb as much food.

 Gastric bypass is one of the most successful bariatric surgery for sustained, long-term weight loss.
 Besides aiding dramatic weight-loss, it may also improve or resolve weight-related diseases, such as type 2 diabetes, heart disease, gastroesophageal reflux disease, high blood pressure, high cholesterol, stroke, obstructive sleep apnea, and infertility.

 While gastric bypass is an effective way to lose weight and reduce the risk of weight-related problems, not everyone who is severely overweight can have it.
 The procedure is generally an option for you if your body mass index (BMI) is 40 or higher, or your BMI is between 35 and 39.9, but you have a serious weight-related disease.
 Since gastric bypass is a major and irreversible surgery that involves permanent changes, it should only be done after you have tried to lose weight by diet and exercise.